luseleafpaper/dwa15-p2/README.md

 The web server I'm running is the standard Apache web server, installed via apt-get apache2

 I use Yahoo Pure CSS api for my form.

+I also referenced [this](https://stackoverflow.com/questions/17621515/how-to-show-and-hide-input-fields-based-on-radio-button-selection) stackoverflow page for the JavaScript that hides the number of numbers input.